nfmoore/automatic-number-plate-recognition-poc/README.md

 # Automatic Number Plate Recognition Proof of Concept with Azure Cognitive Services

 Automatic number-plate recognition is a technology that uses optical character recognition on images to read vehicle registration plates.
-This repository will illistrate how [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/#overview) can be used to develop such a solution.
+This repository will illustrate how [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/#overview) can be used to develop such a solution.

 [Custom Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/home) will be used to develop object detection model will be used to identify the coordinates of a vehicle's number plate in an image.
 This will be used to crop the image to focus on the number plate.
 The [Read API](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-recognizing-text) will than use this cropped image to perform optical character recognition (OCR) to extract the number plate from the image.